makrai/notes/goddard14.md

 substantial NSM literature on grammar

-In this chapter we survey some of the ways in which semantic primes can be used for exploring cultural norms and values, for clarifying thinking in the human sciences, and for helping to document and conserve the unique human concepts of endangered languages + the importance of word [meaning in] literature
+* this chapter surveies some ways in which semantic primes can be used for
+  * exploring cultural norms and values, for
+  * clarifying thinking in the human sciences, and for
+  * documenting and conserving the unique human concepts of endangered langs +
+  * the importance of word [meaning in] literature